wp-plugins/easy-comment-uploads/readme.txt

 = Recent Changes =

+**0.30**

+ * Much improved options page.
+ * Options for choosing which users can upload comments.
+ * Much nicer formatting for embedded images.
+ * Pretty preview for uploaded images.
+ * New, more "human friendly" naming scheme.
+ * Images only option now transfered server side (so no spoofing).
+ * Automated uninstall with cleanup (all file and comments will be saved).

 **0.25**

 Changes by Pascal de Vink ( www.finalist.com ):

  * Dutch translation.
  * Options page.
  * Filetype checking improvments.